Gangster World

-Gangster World (alternatively titled The Outsider for its video release) is a science-fiction TV movie released in 1998.
+Gangster World (alternatively titled The Outsider for its video release) is a 1997 made-for-TV science fiction film directed by David Bishop and written by Patrick Highsmith and Evan Spiliotopoulos.
 It was about a futuristic theme park in which people interact with androids in violent (and sometimes sexual) gangster-style scenarios.
 Despite the title and premise, it is unconnected with the film Westworld.

 In 1998, a DVD was released of the film.